TarReinThway/Food101_TransferLearning_Project/README.md

 ## 📁 Repository Structure

-* `app/`: Contains the backend Flask application (`app.py`), HTML interfaces (`templates/`), and upload folder for storing uploaded images (`static/uploads`)
+* `app/`: Contains the backend Flask application (`app.py`), HTML interfaces (`templates/`), and the upload directory (`static/uploads`) for temporarily caching user images.
 * `Code Notebook/`: The step-by-step Jupyter Notebook where the model was trained and evaluated.
-* `guides_&_docs/`: In-depth educational guides, including an `annotated_references.md` where the resouces that were helpful to me in writing this project is shared with annotations.
-In a few days, `food101_code_walkthrough.pdf` where I will be explaning every code, their logic & reasoning as well as CNN + Transfer Learning concepts in details with SDS students who have taken introduction to python in mind, as well as `food101_project_report.pdf` where I will upload a report of the project.
-* `presentation/`: Slides used during presentation.
+* `presentation/`: Slides used during the project evaluation and presentation.
+* `guides_&_docs/`: In-depth educational documentation curated specifically for SDS juniors:
+  * 📄 `annotated_references.md` - A hand-picked literature list detailing the academic resources that shaped this project, complete with personal notes.
+  * ⏳ `food101_code_walkthrough.pdf` *(Coming in a few days!)* - A detailed, informal guide breaking down every line of code, logical reasoning, and core CNN + Transfer Learning concepts—tailored specifically for students who have only taken an introduction to Python.
+  * ⏳ `food101_project_report.pdf` *(Coming in a few days!)* - A formal, research-style paper detailing the project's background, technical methodology, and experimental results.